-Toronto and Region Conservation monitors fish, aquatic insects, habitat features and temperatures within local streams as well as in Lake Ontario.
+Toronto and Region Conservation Authority (TRCA) monitors fish communities, aquatic insects, habitat features and temperatures within local streams as well as in Lake Ontario.
 TRCA offers a number of technical training workshops related to these topics.

 What Do We Monitor And Why?

-Data on aquatic insects are collected annually from May to November at 150 monitoring stations across the region.
-Aquatic insects are useful as water quality indicators because they live within the bottom of streams or rivers for their lifespan (one to three years), and are sensitive to disturbances in the environment.
+Data on benthos are collected annually from May to November at 150 monitoring stations across the region.
+A total of 47,880 benthos were collected from 133 RWMP monitoring sites in 2017.
+Benthos are useful as water quality indicators because they live within the bottom of streams or rivers for their lifespan (one to three years), and are sensitive to disturbances in the environment.
 They can include worms, snails, mussels, leeches, crayfish as well as the immature life stages of insects.
 Their relatively high abundance and the low cost of equipment make them ideal organisms for monitoring.

 Members of our aquatic monitoring team are provincial leaders in identifying aquatic insects to the Lowest Practical Level, with staff certified in genus level identification by the Society for Freshwater Science.
 Annually our team offers external training in Ontario Benthos Biomonitoring Network (OBBN) standardized sampling protocols to environmental professionals.
 OBBN is a multi-sector biomonitoring collaboration led by the Ontario Ministry of the Environment and Energy, whereby members can share their data through a centralized database.